transreductionist/mjwise-rkr-gst/README.md

 matched, i.e. marked tiles, and allow the computation of the similarity metric for characterizing the overlap of n-grams.

-As mentioned there are several helper functions and classes.
+As mentioned, there are several helper functions and classes.
 Briefly,
 - Class LinkedList(): Efficient data structure for maintaining the maximal matches.
 - Class ManageTokens(): Manages the list of tokens, specifically the marked, or matched tiles.
 - mark_strings(): A function that takes the linked list and marks the matched tokens, while handling occluded tiles.